ankit-rathi/data-to-decisions/README.md

 > Turning data, intelligence and ideas into better decisions.

-From Data To Decisions is a learning, thinking and publishing project exploring how data, AI, systems thinking, probability and practical experience can help us make better decisions.
+From Data To Decisions is a learning, thinking and building project exploring how data, intelligence, systems thinking and technology can help us make better decisions.

-The project connects theory with real-world practice across:

-- Data & AI
+The question is simple:

+> Where can better understanding lead to better decisions?

+The answer is not limited to technology.

+The same principles can influence:

+- Financial planning and investing
-- Business
+- Business and industry
 - Leadership
-- Wealth
-- Health & Fitness
+- Health and fitness
 - Career
 - Parenting
-- Life

-It also explores the gap between what we learn academically and what actually happens in industry.

-## The Core Idea

-The goal is not to create more content.

-The goal is to understand one meaningful question deeply and then express that understanding in multiple formats.

-Research → Understand → Sketch → Blog → LinkedIn → YouTube → Short/Reel → Feedback

-## Content Pillars

-### Think
-From Data To Decisions — applying decision thinking to different aspects of life and work.

-### Bridge
-Academia ↔ Industry — understanding where theory meets reality.

-### Build
-Quantvesting — applying data, decision systems and engineering to build a real system.

-## Repository

-- `index.md` — current content overview
-- `philosophy.md` — principles behind the project
-- `content-flywheel.md` — how one idea becomes multiple outputs
-- `topics.md` — topic backlog
-- `topics/` — detailed research/content for each topic
-- `sketches/` — handwritten sketch notes
-- `quantvesting/` — Quantvesting context and product journey

-## Principle

-> One deep research effort → many useful expressions.

-Keep it simple.
-Learn deeply.
+- Everyday life

+---

+## The Journey

+The project follows a top-down journey.

+### 1. Explore

+First, understand where From Data To Decisions can make a difference.

+Financial decisions → Business decisions → Health decisions → Career decisions → Leadership → Parenting → Life

+### 2. Bridge

+Then connect theory with practice.

+Academia ↔ Industry

+Understand what we learn, why it matters, and what changes when theory meets real-world constraints.

+### 3. Build

+Finally, turn concepts into working systems.

+Quantvesting is the primary living example of this approach.

+Theory → Mental Model → Implementation → Product

+---

+## The Long-Term Model

+Once the foundation is established, the channel balances three ongoing pillars:

+### THINK

+How data, intelligence and systems thinking can improve decisions across life and work.

+### BRIDGE

+Connecting academic theory with industry reality.

+### BUILD

+Building real decision-support systems and products.

+---

+## Content Philosophy

+One question.

+One deep research effort.

+One sketch.

+Multiple expressions.

+Research → Understand → Sketch → Blog → LinkedIn → YouTube → Short/Reel →
+Feedback → Next Question

+---

+## Language

+Hindi/Hinglish:

+- YouTube
+- Shorts
+- Instagram Reels

+English:

+- Sketch notes
+- Blog
+- LinkedIn
+- GitHub
+- Product documentation

+---

+## Guiding Principle

+> Learn deeply.
+Think clearly.
 Explain simply.
-Build what you teach.
+Build practically.

+The goal is not to create content for the sake of content.

+The goal is to understand better, communicate better and eventually build better decision systems.